PianoManDanDan/Band-structure-calculation-by-Schrodinger-Poisson-modelling/README.md

 ### Creating a potential

-To choose a potential, the spatial values and corresponding potential values should be stored in a `.csv` file **with spatial values in the first row, and potential values in the second**.
+To choose a potential, the spatial values and corresponding potential values should be stored in a `.csv` file **with spatial values in the first column, and potential values in the second**.

 For example, a simple, infinite potential well between -10nm and 10nm with 1000 points can be created using this simple python script: